-How to Use the Price Competitiveness Report in GMC
+Google Merchant Center: How to Use the Price Competitiveness Report

 Do you struggle to keep up with competitor pricing?
-I had a client who recently launched a new brand with over thousands of items—but the entire brand was performing poorly.
-With this being a new brand, I had no historical data points to rely on, so I decided to turn to the Price Competitiveness Report in Google Merchant Center.
+I had a customer who recently launched a new brand with over thousands of items—but the entire brand was performing poorly.
+With this being a new brand, I had no historical data points to rely on, so I decided to turn to the price competitiveness report in Google Merchant Center.

 How to Get to the Price Competitiveness Report